deeplearning4j/deeplearning4j/glossary.md

 The prerequisite to a definition of skipgrams is one of ngrams.
 [An n-gram is a contiguous sequence of n items from a given sequence of text or speech.](https://en.wikipedia.org/wiki/N-gram) A unigram represents one "item," a bigram two, a trigram three and so forth.
 Skipgrams are ngrams in which the items are not necessarily contiguous.
 This can be illustrated best with [a few examples.](http://homepages.inf.ed.ac.uk/ballison/pdf/lrec_skipgrams.pdf) Skipping is a form of noise, in the sense of [noising and denoising](http://deeplearning4j.org/stackeddenoisingautoencoder.html), which allows neural nets to better generalize their extraction of features.
 See how skipgrams are implemented in [Word2vec](../word2vec.html).

 ### <a name="softmax">Softmax</a>
-Softmax is an algorithm used as the output layer of a neural network that classifies input.
+Softmax is a function used as the output layer of a neural network that classifies input.
 It converts vectors into class probabilities.
 Softmax normalizes the vector of scores by first exponentiating and then dividing by a constant.

 * [A Scalable Hierarchical Distributed Language Model](https://www.cs.toronto.edu/~amnih/papers/hlbl_final.pdf)